KDKHD/StoryEvolutionTracker/README.md

 #Activate 10.13.0
 nvm use 10.13.0
 ```
-This will install docker, docker-compose and git and ensure the permissions are correct.
+This will install docker, docker-compose, git and nvm and ensure the permissions and versions are correct.
 5. **Clone Repo:**
 ```bash
 git clone https://github.com/KDKHD/fypDeliverable.git